ComicScrip/hash-wasm-edge/README.md

   outputType: 'encoded', // return standard encoded string containing parameters needed to verify the key };
 ```
+The recommended process for choosing the parameters can be found [here](https://tools.ietf.org/html/draft-irtf-cfrg-argon2-04#section-4).

 ### Usage on standard Node and Bun environments